Guess who this note came from…

 Stayed at Hatchers Manor in Richmond.
 I’ve done so for many years and they are super people.
 I’ve sent you some of the images I’ve taken over the years.
 I hope you can create an interesting article.
 It was a real family effort to build the place… a work of love you might say.
 Great cafe (open to the public) and wedding venue too.

-If you guessed Dan Fellow, than give yourself a pat on the back, because you would be spot on!
+If you guessed Dan Fellow, then give yourself a pat on the back, because you would be spot on!
 Dan takes great photos, and he loves to promote all the “super people” he meets around Tasmania… but he doesn’t have much to say.
 Well, in written form, anyway!
 As we’ve done in the past, we’ve taken his images and made a slideshow of Hatchers Manor for the Think Tasmania YouTube Channel…

 We also posted one of Dan’s photos from Hatchers Manor on our Facebook page yesterday.
 From the comments, it’s quite clear that lots of people would recommend the family-friendly holiday accommodation in Richmond.
 And as it turns out, good friends of ours stayed there during their own Tasmanian tour, and were happy to share their thoughts and photos with us about the experience.

 More on Hatchers Manor by Helen & Gino Melino

 We loved Hatchers Manor in Richmond.
 The Hatcher family designed and built the manor themselves.
 The ornate ceilings and cornices were all painstakingly handmade with plaster.
 The people there were very friendly and accommodating.
 They even gave us a look at the function/reception venue which is mainly used for weddings.
 They provide their beautiful cars (Bentleys?) too if needed.
 Our girls both said they would love to have their weddings there; it was a fairy-tale, lovely setting.
 The perfect place for a wedding!